puppetlabs/puppetlabs-firewall/README.markdown

    Note that you specify flags in the order that iptables `--list` rules would list them to avoid having Puppet think you changed the flags.
 For example, 'FIN,SYN,RST,ACK SYN' matches packets with the SYN bit set and the ACK, RST and FIN bits cleared.
 Such packets are used to request TCP connection initiation.
 Requires the `tcp_flags` feature.

+* `time_contiguous`: When time_stop is smaller than time_start value, match this as a single time period instead distinct intervals.

+* `time_start`: Start time for the rule to match.
+The possible time range is '00:00:00' to '23:59:59'.
+Leading zeroes are allowed (e.g. '06:03') and correctly interpreted as base-10.

+* `time_stop`: End time for the rule to match.
+The possible time range is '00:00:00' to '23:59:59'.
+Leading zeroes are allowed (e.g. '06:03') and correctly interpreted as base-10.

 * `todest`: When using `jump => 'DNAT'`, you can specify the new destination address using this parameter.
 Requires the `dnat` feature.

 * `toports`: For DNAT this is the port that will replace the destination port.
 Requires the `dnat` feature.